 Why use an accelerator to analyze the composition of an ancient object and deduce its origin, authenticity, location and date of manufacture?
 This type of heavy equipment may seem incongruous in a museum.

 This type of accelerator accelerates light particles, mostly protons, but also deuterium nuclei or alpha particles at energies of a few million electronvolts.
 These particles are similar to those emitted by radioactive sources, but the accelerator allows to choose at will their number and energy.

 The advantage of these "Ion beam analysis" is to direct the particles on the object to be analyzed.
-Guided with precision, the "beams" of accelerated particles (*) struck a detail of the target to study.
+Guided with precision, the "beams" of accelerated particles (Accelerator technicians call "beam" the accelerated particles).
+The beams of electrically charged particles can be accelerated, focused and directed. struck a detail of the target to study.
 These accelerated particles penetrate little in the target, only probing its surface.